akiachenise/akiachenise/README.md

 - 👋 Hi, I’m @akiachenise
 - 👀 I’m a Front End Software Developer focusing on Web Development and Accessibility
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning Python and Java
 - 💞️ I’m looking to collaborate on projects that will help me grow my skillset